 - Paring knife: great for peeling, trimming, and slicing small fruits and vegetables.

-- Bread knife: perfect for cutting through crusty bread without squishing it.
+- Bread knife: perfect for slicing through crusty bread without squishing it.

-- Carving Knife: best for cutting meat, poultry, and fish.
+- Carving Knife: best for slicing meat, poultry, and fish.

 What Knives Does Gordon Ramsay Use?